rocjs/getroc/docs/GETSTARTED.md

 This prints all options that you can use to configure your current Roc application.
 They are defined by the extensions that we use; currently `roc-package-web-app-react` in this guide.
 The runtime `cli` parameters are compatible with `roc.config.js`.
 We recommend the use of `roc.config.js` for configuration that should be persisted in your project.

 ## Default project structure
 The basic template defined this for you upon `init`.
-Below is a summary of the __entire__ tree with all the optionals included.
+Below is a summary of the __entire__ tree with all the optionals like data-fetching and redux included.

 ```
 ├── public